• ECTS

 Description

-Cross-cutting modules will also be offered:
+Cross-disciplinary modules will also be offered:

--Elementary balances (carbon balance and redox balance)
+-Basic assessments (carbon footprint and redox balance)

 This course includes interactive lectures and tutorials.